-I am available for book signings and visits, both virtual and physical, from whole school assemblies to smaller class focused workshops.
+I am available for book visits, both virtual and physical, from whole school assemblies to smaller, class focused, workshops.

 Meeting an author can encourage children to read for pleasure and inspire them to pick up a pen and create their own story.

 A sample of talks: